×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in San Juan involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research different neighborhoods in San Juan to find one that suits your lifestyle and preferences.
 Some areas might be closer to work or school, while others might offer more recreational activities or a quieter environment.
 Once you've narrowed down your options, you can start looking for available properties.
 There are several online platforms where you can find listings, such as Lamudi, Property24, and OLX Philippines.
 These websites allow you to filter results based on location, price, size, and other factors.
 You can also hire a real estate agent to help you in your search.
 They can provide valuable insights about the local market and assist you in negotiating prices.
 Make sure to choose an agent who is licensed and has a good reputation.
 When you find a property you're interested in, arrange a visit to inspect it in person.
 Check the condition of the property, the amenities, and the surrounding area.
 If you're renting, ask about the terms of the lease and any additional fees.
 Finally, once you've found a place you're happy with, you can proceed with the necessary paperwork.
 This usually involves signing a contract and paying a deposit.
 If you're buying a property, you'll also need to secure a mortgage and handle the legal aspects of the transfer of ownership.
 Remember, finding a place to live can take time, so be patient and don't rush the process.
-It's important to find a place where you'll be comfortable and happy," remarked one expat living in San Juan, Philippines.
+It's important to find a place where you'll be comfortable and happy," said one expat in San Juan.

 What is a typical expat home or apartment like in San Juan?

 "A typical expat home or apartment in San Juan is often located in a secure, gated community or a high-rise condominium.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a fully equipped kitchen, and a living room area.
 They often come furnished with modern amenities such as air conditioning, high-speed internet, and cable TV.
 Some may also have a balcony or terrace with views of the city or nearby green spaces.
 The buildings often provide a range of facilities such as a swimming pool, gym, and sometimes even a function room for events.
 They are usually located close to shopping centers, restaurants, international schools, and healthcare facilities for convenience.
 The architecture and interior design can vary, ranging from modern and contemporary to more traditional Filipino styles.
 Some expats may choose to add personal touches to make the space feel more like home.
 Despite being in the city, it's not uncommon for these homes to be surrounded by lush greenery, providing a sense of tranquility amidst the urban setting.
 Security is typically a priority in these homes, with 24/7 security services, CCTV cameras, and sometimes even a private guard.
-Despite being in a bustling city, these homes often provide a peaceful and comfortable living environment for expats," remarked one expat who made the move to San Juan.
+Despite being in a bustling city, these homes often provide a peaceful and comfortable living environment for expats," explained one expat living in San Juan, Philippines.

 What is the average cost of housing in San Juan?